Jason-Rising/Online-Portfolio/README.md

 # Online-Portfolio
-Simple site containing various projects.
+Simple site for showcasing some of my projects.

 **View site here:**